Data Processing Agreement

 2.3.3. appropriate notices in place as required by the Data Protection Legislation to enable lawful transfer of Personal Data to CANDDi for the duration and purposes of this Data Processing Agreement.

 2.4.
-CANDDi shall implement appropriate technical and organisational measures in such a manner that processing will meet the requirements of the GDPR and ensure the protection of the rights of the data subject.
+CANDDi shall implement appropriate technical and organizational measures in such a manner that processing will meet the requirements of the GDPR and ensure the protection of the rights of the data subject.

 2.5.
 CANDDi shall: